 “Broadly speaking, bread and butter wage issues are more prevalent and relevant in the games industry.
 You see more wage concerns, concerns about ‘crunch’ (extended overwork), and racial and gender discrimination,” Kinema said.
 “Meanwhile in tech, there’s more worker organizing around political issues, like climate change, and values driven efforts.
 But it’s important to remember these industries aren’t monoliths.
 Our organizing is about responding to specific worker needs.”

-A recent annual poll by International Game Developers Association, an industry group, found mounting interested in unions.
+A recent annual poll by International Game Developers Association, an industry group, found mounting interest in unions.
 In 2009, a mere third of game workers said they would support a union at their company.
 In 2019, that number leapt to 47 percent, with only 16 percent declaring an outright “no.”

 Unlike other union drives in the tech industry, which has centered around specific companies, the CODE campaign is national in scope with organizers on the East and West coasts.